 Amendments to nonacademic policies must be approved by the Dean of Students and the President.
 Students may submit requests for amendments through the Student Government Association.
 Requests for amendments from faculty, staff, or administrators should be submitted directly to the Dean of Students.
 If the Dean of Students believes an amendment is in order, the Dean will draft a proposal.
 If the request was initiated by students, the Dean will draft the proposal in coordination with a committee appointed by the Student Government Association.
-If the request was initiated by faculty, staff, and/or administrators, the Dean will draft the proposal in coordination with the Assistant to the Dean of Students - Women and the Assistant to the Dean of Students - Men.
-Proposals approved by the Dean of Students will be submitted to President's Cabinet.
-Students will be notified by email of approved amendments.
+If the request was initiated by faculty, staff, and/or administrators, the Dean will draft the proposal in coordination with a Committee approved by the Dean of Students will be submitted to President's Cabinet.
+Students will be notified by e-mail of approved amendments.